A Heart Transplant Story About Organ Donation, Second Chances and Why It Matters

 And behind every transplant… is a decision.

-There is currently a critical shortage of organ donors in the United States.
+There is a real shortage of organ donors in the United States.

 Thousands of people are waiting right now.